YanjiaSun/A-B-Testing-Udacity/README.md

 For Gross Conversion, we want a statistically significant and practically significant *decrease*, which is what the calculations show.
 Zero is not a part of the confidence interval, and the upper bound is past the practical significance boundary.
 So Gross Conversion has PASSED.

 For Net Conversion, however, the situation is a bit tricky.
 We wanted the experiment to *not have* a significant decrease, which means that its definition of practical significance includes staying the same (i.e. no statistically significant difference in net conversion), or an increase.
-The calculations show that there is no statistical significant difference in net conversion, however the upper and lower bounds of the 95% confidence interval are both past the boundary for practical significance.
+The calculations show that there is no statistical significant difference in net conversion, however the lower bound of the 95% confidence interval is past the boundary for practical significance.
 This means that any interpretation of the data will be uncertain, and we do not have enough statistical power to draw a strong conclusion.

 #### Sign Tests